Dental Implants at our General Dentist Office

-If so, dental implants may be the permanent solution you've been looking for.
+If so, dental implants may be the solution you've been looking for.

 Dental implants are small titanium posts surgically implanted into your jaw bone that replace missing tooth roots, helping to preserve the bone in your jaw and the original shape of your face.
-Best of all, dental implants look, feel and function so much like your natural teeth, you'll forget that you even lost a tooth at all!
+Best of all, dental implants look, feel and function so much like your natural teeth, you may even forget that you lost a tooth at all!

-If you have any questions about how dental implants can change the function & aesthetics of your teeth, call us to book your implant consultation today with Calgary general dentist Dr. Dirk Thompson!
+If you have any questions about how dental implants can change the function and aesthetics of your teeth, call us to book your implant consultation today with Calgary dentist Dr. Dirk Thompson!

-Discover the difference that implant dentistry can make to your smile today!
+Discover the difference that dental implants can make in the look, feel and function of your smile today!